Bantu Philosophy: Overview

-In his book, Tempels argues that the African philosophical categories can be identified through the categories inherent to language.
-According to Tempels, the primary metaphysical category in the thought of Bantu-speaking societies is Force.
-That is, reality is dynamic, and being is force.
+In his book, Tempels argues that in the shared understanding of reality of Bantu speaking peoples, philosophical categories can be identified through the categories inherent to their languages.
+According to Tempels, the primary ontological category in the thought of Bantu-speaking peoples is a dynamic category, which he names vital force or vital energy, and the category of static being is secondary.
+He opposes this to European or Western philosophy, where being is the primary ontological category, and force or energy is secondary.
+So in Bantu understanding, reality is perceived primarily as dynamic.

-Tempels argues that there are three possible views of the relationship between being and force.
+Tempels argues that there are three possible views of the relationship between being and force: